 Papillary intralymphatic angioendotheliomas may appear as firm, raised, purplish bumps, which may be small or large.

 Treatment of papillary intralymphatic angioendotheliomas may include the following:

 Composite hemangioendotheliomas have features of both benign and malignant vascular tumors.
 These tumors usually occur on or under the skin on the arms or legs.
 They may also occur on the head, neck, or chest.
 Composite hemangioendotheliomas are not likely to metastasize (spread) but they may come back in the same place.
 When the tumors metastasize, they usually spread to nearby lymph nodes.

 Treatment of composite hemangioendotheliomas may include the following:

 Kaposi sarcoma is a cancer that causes lesions to grow in the skin; the mucous membranes lining the mouth, nose, and throat; lymph nodes; or other organs.
 It is caused by the Kaposi sarcoma herpes virus (KSHV).
-In the United States, it usually occurs in people who have a weak immune system caused by AIDS or by drugs used in organ transplants.
-It is very rare in children and can be caused by HIV infection and rare immune system disorders.
+In the United States, it occurs most often in children who have a weak immune system caused by rare immune system disorders, HIV infection, or drugs used in organ transplants.

 Signs in children may include the following:

 Treatment of Kaposi sarcoma may include the following: